mattcarlotta/subskribble/README.md

 # subskribble
-subskribble - an experimental app to create and manage clients' lists of subscription based payments.
+subskribble - an experimental app to create, manage, and send personalized updates to a client's lists of subscribers.

 ## Quickstart Linux: